-eliminary

-Purchase e Allocation
+Preliminary Purchase Price Allocation

-Pric

-Э 8,852
+Current assets \$ 8,852

-1,524
+Non-current assets 1,524

-17,994
+Property and equipment 17,994

-33,882
+Intangible assets (1) 33,882

-(1,992)
+Other non-current liabilities (1,992)

-\$ 60,260
+Fair value of net assets acquired \$60,260

-3,919
+Goodwill (2) 3,919

-Pric

-- (1) Consists of customer-related intangibles of approximately \$30.0 million and network location intangibles of approximately \$3.8 million.
-The customer-related intangibles and network location intangibles are being amortized on a straight-line basis over periods of up to 20 years. - (2) The Company expects that the goodwill recorded will be deductible for tax purposes.
-The goodwill was allocated to the Company's international rental and management segment.
+(1) Consists of customer-related intangibles of approximately \$30.0 million and network location intangibles of approximately \$3.8 million.
+The customer-related intangibles and network location intangibles are being amortized on a straight-line basis over periods of up to 20 years.